bmalets/which_time/README.md

 # WhichTime

-  Gem which gives you a simple way to find local time (timezone) of some place/address/city/region/country.
+>Gem which gives you a simple way to find local time (timezone) of some place, address, city, region country or any other location which you want.

 ## Installation